deors/workshop-pipelines/readme.md

 Thanks to Traefik, we can access the Jenkins UI through `http://localhost/jenkins`.
 Alternatively, it is also possible to configure port forwarding in Rancher Desktop.

-On first run, Jenkins will show a wizard to configure the instance.
+On first run, Jenkins is started and will show a wizard after `Please wait while Jenkins is getting ready to work ...` to configure the instance.
 This configuration needs to be done only on first run (unless the persistent volume is not configured properly as explained above).

 The first step is to confirm the initial administrator password which is kept safe in the `jenkins-home` volume.
 You may get that password with any of these commands (remember that we mapped the volume to a folder in our workstation):